-Query Format MEASure:ALL#?
+MEASure:ALL#?

-Returns 14 parametric measurements for the selected phase # as a comma delimited string.
+Returns list of parametric measurements for the selected phase # as a comma delimited string.
 The # is used to specify phase A, B or C using 1, 2 or 3 respectively.
-If phase reference is omitted, measurement data for all three phases is returned.
-Value order for each phase is:
+If phase reference is omitted, measurement data for all three phases is returned as one single string.
+Value order for each phase is as shown in the table as: position, :parameter, (unit).